What does the School of Philosophy do?

 I attend the school and am interested in joining a social group with other students, what would you recommend?

-, the education of children, the Renaissance, dance and more are explored in greater depth in study groups formed by interested students.
+, and Greek Philosophy are explored in greater depth in study groups formed by interested students.
 If you would like to find out what groups are happening near to you and how to contact them please call us on 0800 610 539 or speak to your course tutor.

 Are you a religious organisation?